Raspberry and White Chocolate Muffins

 Thermomixer?
 This easy muffin recipe is really quick to make in a thermo cooker.
 In your machine melt the butter, add the remaining wet ingredients along with the flour, baking powder and sugar and then mix to combine.
 Transfer to a large bowl and fold through the raspberries and white chocolate chips.
 Spoon the batter into the muffin pan and bake for 20-25 minutes.
 Let cool before serving.
 Enjoy!

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional cooking methods.
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

-Serving and storing these delicious muffins
+Serving and storing

 Serve these raspberry white chocolate muffins warm or at room temperature.
 They can be enjoyed on their own, or paired with a cup of hot tea or coffee.
 For added indulgence, spread some raspberry jam on top.

 For storing leftover muffins, allow them to cool completely to prevent condensation and sogginess.
 Place them in an airtight container or wrap them individually in plastic wrap, and eat them within 1-2 days if stored at room temperature.
 They should be stored in a cool, dry place away from direct sunlight and heat.
-You can also refrigerate them, individually wrapped in an airtight container for 3-4 days, or freeze for up to 3 months.
-If you’ve ready any of my other recipes, you know I love a freezer stash for school lunchboxes, and you’ll find these easy raspberry muffins in mine!

 Happy cooking,